 Types of Fireplace Chimneys

 A masonry chimney is generally constructed on-site by brick masons using brick or stone, cement block, mortar, and clay flue tiles for liners.

-Fireplace insert Chimneys: Fireplace inserts are a special type of wood stove and are specifically designed to fit into an open masonry fireplace.
+Fireplace inserts are a special type of wood stove and are specifically designed to fit into an open masonry fireplace.
 Since the insert must be smaller than the fireplace opening, there is usually a surround panel attached to the stove which extends out around the fireplace opening to seal the firebox from room air.

 Types of Stove Chimneys

 NOTE Some types of chimneys are designed only for appliances that burn certain fuels.
-It could be disastrous to connect a woodstove to a chimney that is designed only for a certain type of fireplace.
+It could be disastrous to connect a wood stove to a chimney that is designed only for a certain type of fireplace.
 Also, any adaptations to your fireplace, i.e. glass doors, chimney caps, etc. should be approved by the manufacturer.